 This insight serves as the springboard for Voss’ strategy to uncover Black Swans.
 I summarise it in three points:

 - Your knowledge, expertise and experience are the ground you stand on.
 Use it as a guide to discover the unknown unknowns.
 The more you know about negotiation or human behaviour in general and your counterpart in particular, the better your chances of identifying a piece of information that gives you the upper hand.

 - Black Swans live in people’s worldviews.
 Understanding their ‘religion’, ideology, emotions and motivations is key.
 If you are unable to comprehend the world according to your counterpart, if you can’t steelman their case, you’re less likely to discover that one piece of the puzzle that makes the difference.

 - The solution is to pay close attention to every aspect of your counterpart’s world and communication and to establish rapport on shared common ground.
 Observe how they behave in an unguarded moment.
 Arrange face-to-face meetings to enable you to dissect their verbal and non-verbal cues.

 What differentiates Voss’ strategy from our intel analysis scenario is that negotiations are less abstract and much more targeted.
 Negotiators seem less in the business of prediction and more in the business of emotional forensics.
-Usually, there’s a specific deal you want to make, a specific person you deal with and the exchange is rather dynamic.
+Usually, there’s a specific deal you want to make, and a specific person you deal with and the exchange is rather dynamic.
 This gives a negotiator a better chance to probe for and discover previously unexpected relevant info.

 Though, like intel analysts, Voss works on the assumption that the unknown unknowns can indeed be uncovered.
 You just have to ask the right questions.
 Here to disagree, however, is Nassim Nicholas Taleb.